miniBill/elm-css/README.md

 This package lets you write CSS in native Elm code while avoiding many pitfalls of traditional CSS typing.

 *This is a fork from rtfeldman's original package.
-To find out how this differs and why, scroll down to the section below this one.*
+To find out how this differs and why, scroll down towards the bottom of this readme.*

 ```elm
 module MyCss exposing (main)